 In 2019, how do we demonstrate value without instrumentalising creativity?
 How do we research in order to achieve impact but also to explore the unknown?
 How do we educate to achieve innovation but remain connected to history?
 How do we sustain a critical commentary on society whilst receiving the rewards and resourcing?
 What can we learn from indigenous perspectives on engagement?
 In the year when the Excellence in Research for Australia framework has articulated the first sector-wide measures of impact and engagement, we ask: does engagement allow new futures for art and design schools, or has engagement become a dirty word?

 The conference, Engagement, will be held in Melbourne, Victoria on the 31st October and 1st November.
 The conference will be co-hosted by the School of Art and School of Design, RMIT University, and the Victorian College of the Arts and the Melbourne School of Design, University of Melbourne.

-We invite contributions from academics and postgraduate students, artists and designers.
-Papers, workshops and roundtable proposals should consider engagement in the context of contemporary art and design practice and pedagogy including, but not limited to:
+We invited contributions from academics and postgraduate students, artists and designers.
+Papers, workshops and roundtable proposals will consider engagement in the context of contemporary art and design practice and pedagogy including, but not limited to:

 - Engaging with Asia: Art & Design Schools in the Asia-Pacific region